JackJones4/mr-roboger/README.md

 Code:beepBoop(6)
 Expected Output: [0, 1, 2, 3, 4, 5, 6]

-Test: "It should
+Test: "It should return an array where whenever there is a 1 digit displayed it is replaced with 'Beep!'."
+Code: beepBoop(6)
+Expected Output: [0, "Beep!", 2, 3, 4, 5, 6]

+Test: "It should return an array where whenever there is a 2 digit displayed it is replaced with 'Boop!'."
-Code:
+Code: beepBoop(6)
-Expected Output:
+Expected Output: [0, "Beep!", "Boop!", 3, 4, 5, 6]